bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 ---
 title: ConTeXt TeX Engine
+camer.setupbodyfont: linuxlibertine,11pt
 ---

 # Background

 ConTeXt is a general-purpose document processor.
 Like LaTeX, it is derived from TeX.
 It is especially suited for structured  documents, automated document production, very fine typography, and multi-lingual  typesetting.
 It is based in part on the TeX  typesetting system, and uses a document markup language for manuscript preparation.
 The typographical and automated capabilities of  ConTeXt are extensive, including interfaces for handling microtypography, multiple  footnotes and footnote classes, and manipulating OpenType fonts and features.
 Moreover, it offers extensive support for colors, backgrounds, hyperlinks, presentations, figure-text  integration, and conditional compilation.
 It gives the user extensive control over  formatting while making it easy to create new  layouts and styles without learning the low-level TeX macro language.

 ConTeXt may be compared and contrasted with LaTeX, but the primary thrust of the two  are rather distinct.
 ConTeXt from the ground  up is a typography and typesetting system meant to provide users easy and consistent  access to advanced typographical  control—important  for general-purpose typesetting tasks.
 The original vision of LaTeX is to insulate  the user from typographical  decisions—a  useful approach for submitting e.g. articles for a scientific journal.
 LaTeX has  evolved from that original vision; at the same time, ConTeXt's unified design avoids the package clashes that can happen with LaTeX.

-ConTeXt provides a multi-lingual user interface with support for markup in English, Dutch, German, French, and Italian and support for output in many languages including western European, eastern European, Arabic-script,
-Chinese, Japanese, and Korean.
+ConTeXt provides a multi-lingual user interface with support for markup in English,  Dutch, German, French, and Italian and support  for output in many languages including western European, eastern European,  Arabic-script, Chinese, Japanese, and Korean.
 It also  allows the user to use different TeX engines like PdfTEX, XeTeX, and LuaTeX without  changing the user interface.

 As its native drawing engine, ConTeXt integrates a superset of MetaPost called MetaFun, which allows the users to use the  drawing abilities of MetaPost for page backgrounds and ornaments.
 Metafun can also  be used with stand alone MetaPost.
 ConTeXt also  supports the use of other external drawing engines, like PGF/TikZ and  PSTricks.

-ConTeXt
-also provides a macro package for typesetting chemical structure diagrams with TeX called PPCHTeX, as well as many other modules.
+ConTeXt  also provides a macro package for typesetting chemical structure diagrams  with TeX called PPCHTeX, as well as many  other modules.
 This package can also be used with plain TeX and LaTeX.

 Originally entitled pragmatex, ConTeXt was given its name around 1996. by Hans Hagen from PRAGMA Advanced Document Engineering  (Pragma ADE), a Netherlands-based company.

 [ License ]

 ConTeXt is free software: the program code (i.e. anything not under  the /doc subtree) is distributed under the GNU GPL; the documentation  is provided under Creative Commons Attribution NonCommercial  ShareAlike license.[14]

 The ConTeXt official manual(2001) and ConTeXt official mini  tutorial (1999) are documents copyrighted by Pragma, but there  is a repository of the future new manual[15] released under  the GNU Free Documentation License.[16][17]
 As of April 2009  there is an up-to-date version of the fonts and typography chapters.[18]

 [ Versions ]

 The current version of ConTeXt is LMTX, introduced in April  2019 as the successor to Mark IV (MkIV).[19]
 Previous versions  — Mark II (MkII) and Mark I — are no longer maintained.

-According to the developers, the principal difference between LMTX and its predecessors is that the newest version "uses a compilation and scripting engine that is specifically developed with ConTeXt in mind: LuaMetaTeX ... [which] has been optimised heavily for ConTeXt use."
+According to the developers, the principal difference between  LMTX and its predecessors is that the newest version "uses a  compilation and scripting engine that is specifically developed  with ConTeXt in mind: LuaMetaTeX ...
+[which] has been optimised  heavily for ConTeXt use."

 [ History ]

 ConTeXt was created by Hans Hagen and Ton Otten of  Pragma ADE in the Netherlands around 1991 due to the need for educational typesetting material.

 Around 1996, Hans Hagen coined the name ConTeXt meaning  "text with tex" (con-tex-t; "con" is a Latin preposition meaning  "together with").
 Before 1996 ConTeXt was used only within  Pragma ADE, but in 1996 it began to be adopted by a wider audience.
 The first users outside Pragma were Taco Hoekwater, Berend de Boer  and Gilbert van den Dobbelsteen, and the first user outside the  Netherlands was Tobias Burnus.

 In July 2004, contextgarden.net wiki page was created.

 ConTeXt low-level code was originally written in Dutch.
 Around 2005, the ConTeXt developers began translating this to  English, resulting in the version known as MKII, which is now  stable and frozen[citation needed].

 In August 2007, Hans Hagen presented the MKIV version, and the  first public beta was released later that year.

 During the ConTeXt User Meeting 2008, Mojca Miklavec presented  ConTeXt Minimals, a distribution of ConTeXt containing the latest  binaries and intended to have a small memory footprint, thus  demanding less bandwidth for updates.
 In August 2008, this  distribution was registered as a project in launchpad web site.

 In June 2008, Patrick Gundlach wrote the first post in ConTeXt blog.